maggietsou05/Beats/README.md

 # Project Background
 This project was completed as part of a qualitative & quantitative insights externship with **Beats by Dre**, based in California.

+Beats by Dr. Dre is an audio brand founded in 2006 by Dr. Dre and Jimmy Iovine, offering premium headphones, earphones, and speakers.
+Beats has gained significant market share through celebrity endorsements, particularly in the higher-priced audio market, and became known for its stylish designs and strong connection to music culture.

 The company wanted to analyze customer reviews to guide product development and strategy for Beats' Pill Wireless Speakers.
 The dataset for this project was sourced/scraped from Amazon product reviews for various Beats by Dre audio devices.
 The dataset contains key information like review text, rating, helpful count, verified purchase status, and product attributes, used for sentiment analysis and insights into consumer experiences.

 Key areas of this experience include: